bulentkyc/Contribution-Final-Task/readme.md

 Task:
-1. Creating repository and contribute with the group and creating readme.md file in master brach with the content below:
+1. (Developer A) Creating repository and contribute with the group and creating readme.md file in master brach with the content below:

     Hello World

-2. Create folder on the local (like exercises) with second person
+2. (Developer B) Create folder on the local (like exercises) with second person
 3. Initilazing git and connect to the remote repository
 4. Receving the code from remote repository into local
 5. Create a branch